KarchinLab/SVCFit/README.md

 SVCFit is a fast computational tool developed to estimate the structural variant cellular fraction (SVCF) of inversions, deletions and tandem duplications.
-The SVCF can be used to incorporate these structural variants into a tumor evolutionary tree.
+The SVCF can be used to assign these structural variants to tumor clones and/or place them on a tumor evolutionary tree.

 ## Installation